Karl is a barrister developing a practice with a focus on financial crime and associated civil and regulatory proceedings.

 Karl spent a year on the Attorney General’s Baby Barrister scheme within the Civil Recovery Team of the NCA.
 Since being appointed to the Attorney General’s C Panel of Counsel (Civil) he has continued to be instructed to act in and advise on Part 5 (Civil Recovery) and Part 6 (Tax) POCA proceedings.
 In this regard, he regularly appears before the High Court and the First-tier Tribunal (Tax) in a range of related matters, from applications for disclosure and property freezing orders to substantive hearings.
 Karl continues to be instructed in complex confiscation and forfeiture matters.
 Karl is keen to develop his defence practice in this and related areas.

-Karl maintains a strong general crime practice defending and prosecuting in the Crown Court with a focus on defence work.
+Karl maintains a strong general crime practice in the Crown Court with a focus on defence work.
 He has been led by senior counsel and as junior alone in a wide range of matters from attempted murder, s.18 GBH, robbery and drugs offences to theft, burglary and public order offences.
 He also undertakes an increasing amount of appellate advisory work.

 Building on his work in off-shore jurisdictions prior to being called to the Bar, Karl has developed experience in areas where crime and civil law cross-over.
-He recently spent two months based with an off-shore law firm instructed to advise on allegations of trustee fraud in several breach of trust cases within the jurisdiction.
+He worked for several months with an off-shore law firm advising on allegations of trustee fraud in several breach of trust cases within the jurisdiction.
 He was also led by Gary Pons in the High Court acting for the successful applicant enforcing a multi-million pound US judgment in the UK.

 Whilst not a mainstay of his practice, Karl continues to provide both advisory and representation in a range of chancery and commercial matters from insolvency proceedings and contractual disputes to landlord and tenant litigation.

 Professional panel appointments